Freeloot/Discord-MassDM/README.md

 # Infamys-Messenger
-Basic discord self-bot that send a direct message to everyone on a users' friend list
+Basic discord self-bot that send a direct message to everyone on a users friend list

 Part of a larger self-bot project